-Be sure not to overfill the muffin pan.
-Fill each cavity only 2/3 of the way full.
+- Fill each cavity only ⅔ of the way full.
 This is important because of the way the muffins are baked.
 If the muffin pan is too full, the batter could potentially spill over.

-Start them in a 425°F oven for the first 5 minutes of baking and reduce the temperature to 350°F for the remaining baking time.
-The initial high temp will help create a lovely “bakery style” muffin top.
+- The muffins bake at 425°F for the first 5 minutes of baking then reduced to 350°F for the remaining baking time.
+The initial high temp will help create a lovely “bakery-style” muffin top.

 Who can say no to easy cleanup?
 Certainly not me!

 - Mix the dry ingredients.

 - Add the wet ingredients to the dry ingredients.